The working group shares expertise on survey methodologies, advances in technology and recent studies on scallop species.

-WGScallop has identified the main data sources to be used in the advisory process, compiled information on biological parameters, made a preliminary list of assessment or management units, discussed the merits and limitations of fisheries dependent and fisheries independent methods for scallop assessment, and discussed the use of MPAs and effects of scallop fishing gear on marine habitats.
+The group has identified main data sources, collated information on biological parameters, developed a preliminary list of assessment or management units, and discussed the merits and limitations of fisheries dependent and fisheries independent methods for scallop assessment.
+The group also considers the implications of bycatch and issues surrounding closed areas.

 This work improves our understanding of scallop populations and the fishery.
 It is hoped that any future assessments will be used to underpin advice and be directly integrated into an approach for ecosystem-based fisheries management.

 WGScallop members, Isle of Man, October 2019